SSDALab/kcpehworkinggroup/speakers.md

 **Past Talks**

+* *01/17/2024* [Thomas Byrne](https://www.bu.edu/ssw/profile/thomas-byrne/), Associate Professor of Social Work, Boston University -- Will speak on new work coming out in JAMA Network Open that presents new evidence from 2020 Census Data about the aging of the homeless population and a recent paper that looks at the community-level relationship between eviction and homelessness. **In Person**

 * *01/10/2025* [Devin Collins](https://soc.washington.edu/people/devin-collins), PhD Student, in Sociology, UW -- collaborative paper with Selen on the Seattle SOE.